beginning of content

 Pain-relief medicines that contain opioids carry a risk of addiction.

-After taking opioid medicines even for a short while, you can become tolerant to the medicine.
-This means that over time, you need higher doses to achieve the same level of pain relief.
-The higher the dose of opioids you take, the greater the risk of unwanted and potentially dangerous effects.
+After taking opioid medicines even for a short time, you can become tolerant to the medicine.
+This means that over time, you need a higher dose to achieve the same level of pain relief.
+The higher your dose of opioids, the greater your risk of unwanted and potentially dangerous effects.

-It's also possible to become dependent on opioid medicines.
-This means that if you stop taking them you may experience withdrawal symptoms and start craving opioids.
+It is also possible to become dependent on opioid medicines.
+This means that if you stop taking them, you may get withdrawal symptoms and start craving opioids.

 Some people can become addicted to opioids.
 This means that they feel a compulsion (very strong urge) to take opioids even if the medicine is having a negative effect.
 Symptoms of addiction include uncontrollable cravings (being unable to control your opioid use), even if it's having a negative effect on personal relationships or finances.